opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part1.rst

  **PREREQUISITES**

  - In order to create a dashboard, you need to have access to the back office of an OpenDataSoft portal and the "Edit all pages" permission.
- - We highly recomment to follow the tutorial with the  `World Heritage List dataset published on our data network, Data <https://data.opendatasoft.com/explore/dataset/world-heritage-list%40public-us/map/?location=2,18.46273,-0.44037&basemap=mapbox.streets>`_.
+ - We highly recommend to follow the tutorial with the  `World Heritage List dataset published on our data network, Data <https://data.opendatasoft.com/explore/dataset/world-heritage-list%40public-us/map/?location=2,18.46273,-0.44037&basemap=mapbox.streets>`_.
 This dataset will be our example dataset used throughout the whole tutorial.
 If you however choose to follow the tutorial with another dataset, make sure to choose one with a Table view, as well as a Map view and an Analyze view.
 You will also need to adapt your own page code for it to match your chosen dataset.

 ..
 HIDE ALL / SHOW ALL: